superfrost/sergmentation_image_server/README.md

 ### This is image processing server

-Server side written on Node.js + Express + Better-Sqlite
+Server side written on Node.js + Express

 Data base SqLite3